rubenwardy/minetest_modding_book/en/chapters/privileges.md

 Privileges, often called privs for short, give players the ability to perform certain actions.
-Server owners can grant and revoke privileges to control which players have which abilities.
+Server owners can grant and revoke privileges to control which abilities each player has.

 * [When to use Privileges](#when-to-use-privileges)
 * [Declaring Privileges](#declaring-privileges)